Daylight Camera Instructions

 The whole process should only take 60 - 90 minutes.

 Download the Software

 Downloading the software and installing it on the SD card can take a while, depending on things like the speed of your internet and the computer you’re using.
-You can skip to Step 7 and continue working through the ‘Assembly’ and ‘Housing’ sections while you wait for actions in steps 1-6 to complete if you like.
+You can skip to Step 6 and continue working through the ‘Assembly’ and ‘Housing’ sections while you wait for actions in steps 1-5 to complete if you like.

-4. Insert the Micro SD Card into your computer - using a micro SD Adaptor (your laptop may have a built-in SD Card Reader), or an External Micro SD Reader
+4. Insert the Micro SD card into your computer - using a micro SD adaptor* (your laptop may have a built-in SD card reader), or an external micro SD reader

+5. Using ‘Etcher’ software - select the disk image as ‘Image’ and the micro SD card as ‘Drive’, then press ‘Flash’.
+This step takes around 15 minutes.
 (Helpful Tip: the time can be shortened by deselecting "Validate write on success" in the Etchers settings menu, found by clicking the cog on the top right of the app)